Ethyne/terraform-aws-sg-minecraft/README.md

-# Minecraft
+# terraform-aws-sg-minecraft
-Attempting to deploy a Minecraft server using terraform
+Deploys a security group configured specifically for a public Minecraft server